-If you need to meet with a teacher in person, please set up an appointment via phone or email.
+If you need to meet with a teacher in person, please set up an appointment first with a phone call or email.

 Volunteering at School

 Volunteers at school are welcome and appreciated!
-In order to volunteer at school, volunteers must have completed a volunteer form and background check.
+In order to volunteer at school, adults must have completed a Volunteer Application which includes a background check.
 Please plan ahead as completing this check generally takes a few days.

-All visitors/volunteers must sign in at the main office and pick up a visitor/volunteer badge to wear while in the building.
+All visitors/volunteers must sign in at the main office and wear a visitor/volunteer badge while in the building.
 Please sign out and return the badge when you leave.

 Student Pick-up and Drop-off

 Parents will drop off their children at the front doors of the school.
 Parents picking up their students can park along the west side of School Rd. (the field side) or in the parking lot.
-If you do not want to wait for the bus to pull away in the afternoon, we recommend parking in the lot.
+For student safety, please do NOT turn around on School Rd. if the bus is blocking the exit.
+If you do not want to wait for the bus to pull away in the afternoon, we recommend arriving by 2:00 and parking in the lot.

 School will start one hour late every Monday that school is in session.
-This allows for teacher professional development.
 Breakfast will be served between 8:15 and 8:35 am.
-Instruction will begin at 8:40 am, school will dismiss at the regular time, 2:10pm.
+Teaching and learning begins at 8:40 am.
+School will be out at the regular time, 2:10pm.

 Tuesdays - Fridays